 Fleet management could increasingly incorporate employee mobility as well as vehicle information, as more organisations turn to “big data” to meet their transport and asset needs.

-That’s the prediction of fleet management services & software specialist Chevin Fleet Solutions, whose managing director Ashley Sowerby explained:
+That’s the prediction of fleet management software specialists Chevin Fleet Solutions, whose managing director Ashley Sowerby explained:

 “As more organisations work to harness so-called ‘big data’ and integrate it meaningfully into their operations, they may be able to pinpoint savings opportunities that extend well beyond a traditional fleet approach.”

 “For example, we have seen instances where, rather than just being handed the keys to a company car, employees are being offered a range of different travel options or some kind of overall mobility allowance.